mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 | 5 | Controller | `OnActionExecuted` |
 | 6 | Global | `OnActionExecuted` |

 You can override this default sequence of execution by implementing `IOrderedFilter`.
-This interface exposes an `int` `Order` property that takes precedence over scope to determine the order of execution.
+This interface exposes an `Order` property that takes precedence over scope to determine the order of execution.
 A filter with a lower `Order` value will have its *before* code executed before that of a filter with a higher value of `Order`.
-And a filter with a lower `Order` value will have its *after* code executed after that of a filter with a higher `Order` value.
+A filter with a lower `Order` value will have its *after* code executed after that of a filter with a higher `Order` value.

 You can set the `Order` property by using a constructor parameter: